Imjin War: Problems with Joseon defense policies

-Korean scholar official Yu Sŏngnyong observed, "not one in a hundred [Korean generals] knew the methods of drilling soldiers"; rising in rank depended far more on social connections than military knowledge.
+Korean scholar-official Yu Sŏngnyong observed, "not one in a hundred [Korean generals] knew the methods of drilling soldiers"; rising in rank depended far more on social connections than military knowledge.
 Korean soldiers were disorganized, ill-trained, and ill-equipped, and they had been used mostly in construction projects such as building castle walls.

-Local officers were forbidden from responding to enemy activities and battles outside of their jurisdiction until a higher ranking general, appointed by the king's court, arrived with a newly mobilized army to take command, hindering flexibility.
-The appointed general also often came from an outside region, and was likely to be unfamiliar with the natural environment, the available technology, and manpower of the invaded region.
+Local officers were forbidden from responding to enemy activity outside of their jurisdiction.
+They were required to wait for the arrival of a higher-ranking and centrally-appointed general with a newly mobilized army to take command, hindering flexibility.
+The appointed general often came from an outside region, and was likely unfamiliar with the natural environment, the available technology, and manpower of the region in question.

 The Korean court managed to carry out some reforms, but they remained problematic.
 For example, the military training center established in 1589 in Gyeongsang Province recruited mostly men either too young or too old to be good soldiers, augmented by some adventure-seeking aristocrats and slaves buying their freedom, because able-bodied men of the right age, targeted by the policy, had higher priorities such as farming and other economic activities.

-The dominant form of the Korean fortresses was the sanseong ("mountain fortress"), which consisted of a stone wall that continued around a mountain in a serpentine fashion.
-These walls were poorly designed with little use of towers and cross-fire positions (usually seen in European fortifications), and were mostly low in height.
-It was a wartime policy for these fortresses to serve as refuge castles and for everyone to evacuate to one, with those who failed to do so being assumed to be collaborators with the enemy; however, the policy never held any great effect because the fortresses were out of reach for most refugees.
+The dominant form of Korean fortress was the sanseong ("mountain fortress"), which consisted of a stone wall that continued around a mountain in a serpentine fashion.
+These walls were poorly designed with little use of towers and cross-fire positions and were typically of a diminutive height.
+It was wartime policy for these fortresses to serve as refuge castles and for civilians to evacuate to one.
+Those who failed to do so were assumed to be collaborators.
+The policy was largely ineffective because the fortresses were out of reach for most refugees.

-Proposal for military reforms

-During the period between the first and second invasions, the Korean government had a chance to examine the reasons why they had been easily overrun by the Japanese.
-Yu Sŏngnyong, the Prime Minister, spoke out about the Korean disadvantages.

-Yu pointed out that Korean castle defenses were extremely weak, a fact which he had pointed out before the war.
-He noted how Korean castles had incomplete fortifications and walls that were too easy to scale.
-He also wanted cannons set up in the walls.
-Yu proposed building strong towers with gun turrets for cannons.
-Besides castles, Yu wanted to form a line of defenses in Korea.
-In this kind of defense, the enemy would have to scale many walls in order to reach the capital, Hanseong.

-Yu also pointed out how efficient the Japanese Army was, since it took them only one month to reach Hanseong, and how well-organized the Japanese were.
-He noted how the Japanese moved their units in complex maneuvers, often weakening their enemy with the use of arquebuses, then attacking with melee weapons.